Skip to main content

 Research environmentally-invested organizations to find out how you can volunteer.
 Potential volunteer opportunities include maintaining community gardens, running pay-what-you-can markets, farm equipment workshops, tree-planting events, and more.

 Engage and connect with people from different communities.
-By bringing diverse voices together, we can create a fuller picture of what climate justice looks like.
+By bringing different voices together, we can create a fuller picture of what climate justice looks like.

 Read More